Hydrotherapy for Athletes

 When Athletes Should Use Hydrotherapy

 Hydrotherapy is not suitable for all injuries or all athletes and needs to be monitored carefully so that each athlete gets the best from it.
 When hydrotherapy is used, it should form part of a wider programme.

 Hydrotherapy can be used to help conditions such as frozen shoulders and sprains.
 It is also a great therapy to undergo after knee surgery and head injuries as it is a gentle therapy that yields results quickly.

 Hydrotherapy is also a good tool to use to help with recovery after training.
 It can be incorporated into a regular recovery plan to help the body come back from stresses and strains in a gentle and supportive way.
 This can either be conducted in a specialist hydrotherapy pool or within a hot tub or swim spa.
 There is a wide range of benefits from using a hot tub regularly if a specialist pool is not accessible.

-Hydrotherapy can also be used to support exercise that may be too difficult to undertake when out of the water.
+Hydrotherapy can also be used to support exercises that may be too difficult to undertake when out of the water.
 The majority of exercises can be adjusted to suit water and made more comfortable or more complicated, depending on the condition the athlete is in when they start.
 This type of exercise generates outstanding results and can be the difference between an athlete performing well and smashing a personal best!

 Conditioning is also a valuable training tool, and by using moving water in hydrotherapy, athletes can build muscle and increase the difficulty of an exercise without the risk of injury.
 Conditioning then becomes a powerful tool and athletes can push themselves forward without being concerned about sustaining injuries.